Roderick H. Cushman Associate Professor

-Income, Liquidity, and the Consumption Response to the 2020 Economic Stimulus Payments (joint with Scott Baker, Robert Farrokhnia, Steffen Meyer, and Constantine Yannelis, forthcoming, Review of Finance, 2021) click The 2020 CARES Act directed large cash payments to households.
+Income, Liquidity, and the Consumption Response to the 2020 Economic Stimulus Payments (joint with Scott Baker, Robert Farrokhnia, Steffen Meyer, and Constantine Yannelis, Review of Finance, 2021) click The 2020 CARES Act directed large cash payments to households.
 We analyze households' spending responses using high-frequency transaction data from a FinTech nonprofit, exploring heterogeneity by income levels, recent income declines, and liquidity.
 Households respond rapidly to the receipt of stimulus payments, with spending increasing by $0.25-$0.30 per dollar of stimulus during the first weeks.
 Households with lower incomes, greater income drops, and lower levels of liquidity display stronger responses highlighting the importance of targeting.
 Liquidity plays the most important role, with no observed spending response for households with high levels of bank account balances.
 Relative to the effects of previous economic stimulus programs in 2001 and 2008, we see faster effects, smaller increases in durables spending, and larger increases in spending on food, likely reflecting the impact of shelter-in-place orders and supply disruptions.
 Additionally, we see substantial increases in payments like rents, mortgages, and credit cards reflecting a short-term debt overhang.
 We formally show that these differences can make direct payments less effective in stimulating aggregate consumption.

-Mobile Apps and Financial Decision Making (joint with Bruce Carlin and Arna Olafsson, forthcoming, Review of Finance, 2020) click We exploit the release of a mobile application for a financial aggregation platform to analyze how technology adoption changes consumer financial decision making.
+Mobile Apps and Financial Decision Making (joint with Bruce Carlin and Arna Olafsson, Review of Finance, 2021) click We exploit the release of a mobile application for a financial aggregation platform to analyze how technology adoption changes consumer financial decision making.
 The app reduced the cost of accessing personal financial information, and we find that this led to a drop in non-sufficient fund (NSF) fees.
 Because of the manner in which these fees are incurred, this represents an unambiguous welfare improvement for users of the platform.
 The leading explanation for this result appears to be mistake avoidance due to easier access to information.

 Selected presentations: AFFECT Conference University of Miami, University of Kentucky Finance Conference, Santiago Finance Conference, ITAM Finance Conference, AEA, RCFS Bahamas Conference, CERGE-EI Prague

-Fully Closed: Individual Responses to Realized Gains and Losses (joint with Steffen Meyer, accepted, Journal of Finance, 2021) pdf code We use retail investor security trades and holdings data to analyze how individuals reinvest realized capital gains and losses.
+Fully Closed: Individual Responses to Realized Gains and Losses (joint with Steffen Meyer, Journal of Finance, 2021) pdf code We use retail investor security trades and holdings data to analyze how individuals reinvest realized capital gains and losses.
 For identification, we exploit plausibly exogenous sales due to mutual fund liquidations.
 Theoretically, if individuals held optimized portfolios, we would expect them to simply reinvest everything out of the forced liquidations.
 Empirically, individuals reinvest – on average – 83% if the forced sale resulted in a gain relative to the initial investment, but only 40% in the event of a loss.
 This difference is statistically significant for more than six months and arises because many individuals forced to realize a loss choose to not reinvest at all and some even exit the stock market altogether.
 Our findings are consistent with mental accounting and the existing evidence that individuals treat realized losses differently from paper losses.
 Additionally, individuals may be scarred by experiencing losses in stock markets which might shed light on the stock market participation puzzle.

 Media coverage: FinLit Interview